bharathegde500/portfolio-projects/Database application for medical stores or for shops/readme.txt

 note -

-to sucessfully run the application on your machine make sure that you have correctly linked your database and program.
+to sucessfully run the application on your machine make sure that you have correctly linked your database to the program.

-for more any questions or queries-

-contact me on email

-bharathegde500@gmail.com